opsspb/yt-transcriber/README.md

    - install `whisperx` and `yt-dlp` inside the venv,
    - download best-quality audio via `yt-dlp` (falling back to your cookies or browser cookies if needed),
    - transcribe with WhisperX using the `large-v3` model and pyannote diarization on CPU,
-   - write progress and debug messages to `log.txt` in the project root.
+   - print progress and debug messages to the terminal.

 The temporary workspace is deleted automatically after the run.
 If the process is interrupted, you can safely delete any leftover `.yt_diarizer_work_*` directories.